-As with most things in business, the balance sheet is top priority, and extra energy efficiency measures can help save money - something that’s not lost on more than half (55%) of all business owners, who cite efficiency and cost saving as their number one reason for investing in sustainability.
+As with most things in business, the balance sheet is a top priority, and extra energy efficiency measures can help save money - something that’s not lost on more than half (55%) of all business owners, who cite efficiency and cost-saving as their number one reason for investing in sustainability.

 If your business can afford the initial outlay, then generating your own energy via a wind turbine or solar panels can help slash energy bills and hit renewable energy targets.
 But even putting some simple measures in place, such as fitting draught excluders around doors and windows and dropping the thermostat can make a difference.

 Investing in sustainability can also give your business a competitive edge, especially if green credentials are important to customers, clients and vendors, and it can also help to manage risks to the brand or company’s reputation - if your company wants to be seen as ethically and environmentally responsible, it’s important to proactively encourage sustainability.

 Again, simply signing up for a green energy deal is a good place to start and requires very little effort on your part - one quick call to 0800 280 8054 is all it takes to switch energy suppliers.

 So far, so good.
 Until you consider that nearly two thirds (61%) aren’t currently on a green energy deal, more than three quarters (79%) of which have never even considered switching, which is arguably the simplest way to implement sustainability measures and should form the basis of any strategy.